WHAT IS A DERMATOLOGIST?

 Why should you see a Board-Certified Dermatologist?

 On any given day, a dermatologist may treat patients with melanoma (a type of skin cancer that can turn deadly), warts, eczema, or another long-term disease.
-That same day, a dermatologist may also see a patient who has a condition caused by problems with the immune system like psoriasis, a skin reaction like allergic contact dermatitis, and or a form of hair loss called alopecia areata.
+That same day, a dermatologist may also see a patient who has a condition caused by problems with the immune system like psoriasis, a skin reaction like allergic contact dermatitis, or a skin infection that could become very serious if left untreated.

 Dermatologists also treat patients who want help with cosmetic concerns.
 This includes helping patients with aging skin achieve a more youthful appearance, removing unwanted fat or hair, and diminishing scars due to acne or other causes.